 OPTION #2 – Block ALL access except your own IP address – ADVANCED

 If you’re familiar with editing files and you’re comfortable with editing your .htaccess file, you can follow the steps in this article to block all IP addresses except your own to your WordPress login page.
-This will stop hackers from reaching your login page all together.
+This will stop hackers from reaching your login page altogether.